 3. Proactive instead of reactive

-In a reactive environment, you’re constantly working to keep processes running, and you probably only focus your attention to your IT when an issue arises.
+In a reactive environment, you’re constantly working to keep processes running, and you probably only focus your attention on your IT when an issue arises.
 As a small business owner, your time is divided across multiple, equally-worthy functions.
 Most of the time, building your business will take priority over your IT, leaving it to work until it doesn’t.
 You find yourself in a game of IT whack-a-mole, only paying attention when a problem needs to be pushed down.
 In an MSP model, the environment is shifted to take a proactive approach instead.

-When you start working with a managed service provider, they have the dedicated time and expertise to create a unique plan for your business.
+When you start working with a managed service provider, they have dedicated time and expertise to create a unique plan for your business.
 They’ll provide recommendations specifically for your business that will focus on improving your systems and automating maintenance, which will avoid issues or slowdowns in the future and help increase your uptime.

 4. Increased agility

 As any small business owner knows, things often stray from the plan.
 Your business needs can change in a moment, and you want to hire vendors that can keep up instead of vendors that slow you down.
 Working with a managed service provider can help increase your agility.
 You’ll be putting their efforts where you need them, when you need them, as opposed to shifting the focus of your in-house team, which could disrupt your business goals.

 5. Reduces compliance and security risk

 Another benefit to the MSP model is an increase in security and a reduction in compliance risk.
 An MSP will place a significant focus on your network security while placing an equally significant focus on maintaining compliance.
 If your business is required to follow compliance regulations, like HIPPA, you know how much time it can take to stay up to date on changing rules.
 By placing the responsibility with your expert vendor, your time will be freed, allowing you to focus on what matters: building your business.